← Back to 史記

 22

-In the sixteenth year, Jin's Prince Chong Er passed through, without proper ritual.
-In the seventeenth year, Duke Huan of Qi died.
+In the sixteenth year, Prince Chong’er of Jin passed through, and Wei did not treat him with proper ritual.
+In the seventeenth year, Duke Huan of Qi passed away.
 In the twenty-fifth year, Duke Wen died, and his son Duke Cheng Zheng succeeded him.

 23